plblum/jivs/docs/Jivs_API.md

 Your initial reaction is that using `FieldValueHost.setValue()` and `FieldValueHost.getValue()` will get the job done.
 However, there is more to it.
 ```
-model property → clean up the value for use by ValueHost → ValueHost.setValue
+model property → adapt the value to any requirements of the ValueHost → ValueHost.setValue
     optionally format into text and assign it to the input field too
 ```
 ```
-ValueHost.getValue → clean up the value for storing into the model property → model property
+ValueHost.getValue → adapt the value to any requirements of the model property → model property
 ```

 Jivs provides another approach: using the `ModelReader` to copy from model to `ValueHosts` and the `ModelWriter` to copy from the `ValueHosts` to the model.
 This approach allows business rules to be defined for each field so that nobody can code up transfer errors.